October 30, 2020

 Our sages speak of the disparity between the two families, the differences in leadership styles, personality, respect for their belongings, their staff, and even their loved ones.
 But it is not until the land cannot sustain them that they decide to go their separate ways.

-How is it that we, as family, are willing to burden our differences, to set aside our disagreements, and even look the other way, or dismiss our eccentricities until it starts to affect our resources and material gains?
+How is it that we, as a family, are willing to burden our differences, to set aside our disagreements, and even look the other way, or dismiss our eccentricities until it starts to affect our resources and material gains?
 Ironically, in only a few chapters from now, Abram argues in one of the most famous human-deific arguments of the bible to save the city in which Lot dwells because that’s what family does, they take care of each other no matter how much they might disagree or behave differently.

-This coming week we will be bring to a conclusion one of the most polarizing presidential election campaigns of recent history.
+This coming week we will be brought to a conclusion one of the most polarizing presidential election campaigns of recent history.
 This does not mean we will quickly know who wins the election, nor do we have any idea of how our nation, or even the world, will respond to the results.
 What we do know is that we must respect the process, and we must rise above our disagreements, differing ideologies, alternate personal perspectives, and visceral emotional reactions.
 We MUST come together and take care of each other no matter what.

 This week, the Jewish Federation received an email from a member of the community.
 I include it below because there is no way to paraphrase this personal and passionate plea for help.
 I have removed all identifying information, but have left the text exactly as it was received: